 Why I use Book Creator in the classroom

-Cormac CahillCase study, Special Education
+Cormac CahillCase study, Equity and Inclusion, Special Education

 Apple Distinguished Educator Cormac Cahill is a big fan of Book Creator, and here’s why.